-Some of the best car insurance companies are USAA, Geico, Amica, State Farm, The Hartford and Progressive.
-However, the best company is different for every driver.
-Shop around, compare providers and get multiple rates to see which provider is the best and cheapest option for your personal coverage needs.
+The best car insurance company is different for every driver.
+That is why it is important to shop around and compare providers to see which provider is the best and cheapest option for your personal coverage needs.

 How much does car insurance in Laredo cost?

 On average, Laredo drivers pay $2,015 per year for full coverage insurance and $549 per year for minimum coverage insurance.
-But keep in mind that factors like your age, credit score, claims history and the type of car you drive will also impact your rate.
+However, keep in mind that rate factors like your age, credit score, claims history and the type of car you drive will also impact your rate.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: